ntmoe/diceware/README.md

 Diceware
 ========

 This is a Python implementation of the [Diceware](http://world.std.com/~reinhold/diceware.html) pasword-generating algorithm.
+It uses uses `/dev/urandom` or equivalent using calls within Python's `random` module.

 How to use
 ----------